-We now offer a second special edition of our popular winterride & northern lights tour.
+We now offer a second special edition of our popular Northern Lights tour.
 During this tour, we will spend our days riding and knitting!
 During the light hours we will enjoy the Icelandic landscape in winter costume seen through our horses’ ears; riding the trails around Saltvík farm along the coastline of the Arctic Ocean.
-When it gets dark and/or when the weather is not so nice for being outside all day, we will gather on the sofa’s in the old farmhouse to (learn to) knit your own Icelandic sweater (or a scarf or blanket, or whatever you’d like to knit)
+When it gets dark and/or when the weather is not so nice for being outside all day, we will gather in the warm/cozy common area to (learn to) knit your own Icelandic sweater (or a scarf or blanket, or whatever you’d like to knit).

 We have noticed that among our guests the typical Icelandic woolen sweaters are almost as popular as the Icelandic horses themselves.
 Many just like to buy one, but wearing a sweater custom made for you, or custom made by yourself is of course even better!

 Our good friend Jutta, who has been knitting already so many sweaters for the Saltvík “family” will be joining this tour and is ready to help everyone with their questions about knitting an Icelandic sweater.

 Note that you’d have to buy/bring your own wool, needles, pattern.
 When you book this tour we will get you in contact with Jutta to discuss which equipment you should bring and where you can buy it.
 Needles and patterns are probably best bought at home, but we can go with the whole group to buy wool here in Húsavík on the first day of the tour.

 As knitting is an important part of this tour, we can have a few seats available for non-riding guests as well.
 So if you have a friend who does not want to ride, but would like to enjoy Iceland in winter and join the knitting; please contact us for availability and pricing.

 We will also try to plan a visit to a sheepfarm here in Iceland, for those who’d like to see the producers of our beloved sweater material in real life 😉